-

 by Roger Loper

-Of course!
-This is an excellent question that gets to the heart of how aquaponics works.
+Absolutely—and this question goes straight to the core of how aquaponics works.

 -